toonMarty/alx-backend/0x02-i18n/README.md

 # 0. Basic Flask app
 setting up a basic Flask app in 0-app.py, creating a single / route and an index.html template

+# 1. Basic Babel setup
+Installing the Babel Flask extension
+Instantiating the Babel object in our app and storing it in a module level variable